-Activate Learning is committed to fulfilling its duties under the Counter Terrorism and Security Act 2015 and the 2011 Prevent Strategy by preventing learners from being drawn into terrorism through effective education, awareness, and multiagency working.
-This is underpinned by Activate Learning's Prevent Risk Assessment.
+Activate Learning is committed to fulfilling its duties under the Counter Terrorism and Security Act 2015 and the 2011 Prevent Strategy by preventing students from being drawn into terrorism through effective education, awareness, and multiagency working.
+This is underpinned by Activate Learning's Prevent Risk Assessment which is informed by the Prevent Duty Guidance 2023.